jvs/spk/design.md

 - Be careful not to have cycles!

 ## Questions

+- Are there glaring flaws or fundamental problems with this design?
+- Does this DSL solve anything, or does it just push the complexity around?
+- Could this DSL be used to model a very complex keyboard, while still being readable and understandable?
+- Does this DSL need additional abstractions to help manage complexity?
+- Does this DSL have too many abstractions?

+### Design Questions

 - Should the `forward` keyword be required for `event.action(event.key)`?
 - If not, should the `forward` keyword be removed from the grammar?